 Fourteen Days Notice should be given, to abandon and discharge themselves from the future Repairs of such Part of the

-said roads as lead from a place called The Bartridges
+said roads as lead from a place called The Bartridges to the

-to the said Village of Hatherleigh;
+said Village of Hatherleigh; and from

-of such Portion of the Road, the same should no longer be repaired, maintained, or .supported by the Trustees
+no longer be repaired, maintained, or .supported by the Trustees

-of the Barnstaple
+of the Barnstaple Turnpike

-Turnpike Roads: And whereas the said Portion
+Roads: And whereas the said Portion of Road

-of Road is situate much nearer the Town of Great Torrington than Barnstaple,
+is situate much nearer the Town of Great Torrington than Barnstaple, it hath therefore been

-it hath therefore been agreed by and between the Trustees of the said
+agreed by and between the Trustees of the said respective Roads, that it would be

-be expedient for the Interest of the
+expedient for the Interest of the Public, and for the Benefit and

-Public, and for the Benefit and Convenience of both the said Trusts, that so much of the said Road as leads from the said Place
+so much of the said Road as leads from the

-Houses and Gates thereon, should be placed under the Care and Management of the
+said Place called The Bartridges to the said Town or Village of Hatherleigh, with the Toll Houses and Gates thereon, should be placed under the Care and Management of the

 Trustees for putting this